 If you have been involved in an incident that has resulted in a life-changing injury, then it is extremely likely that you’ve experienced PTSD and trauma.
 If that is the case and you have experienced trauma after an accident, then this could be taken into consideration when making a claim.
 The court will evaluate the degree in which the incident has impacted your psychological well-being, and the compensation (if awarded) will reflect the negligence you have experienced.

-If a sprain, strain, or connective tissue injury has hindered your ability to earn a living, then the loss of potential earnings might be taken into consideration when making a claim.
+If a sprain, strain, or connective tissue injury has hindered your ability to earn a living and caused you financial loss, then the loss of potential future earnings can also be taken into consideration when making a claim.
 This will take into consideration the injuries severity and the healing process.

-If you have been injured due to a third party and have experienced a soft tissue injury, then you could have grounds to pursue a claim for compensation.
+If you have been injured due to a third party and have experienced a soft tissue injury, then you could have grounds to pursue soft tissue injury claims.
 If that is the case and you have an eligible claim, a solicitor from our panel could offer to handle your claim under a no win no fee agreement.
 This may also be referred to as a conditional fee agreement (CFA) and in simple times, this arrangement outlines the payment aspect of the soft tissue injury compensation claims process between the solicitor and the claimant.